-The Human Services Strategy will update the current Human Services Master Plan.
-The Strategy will identify the city’s goals and priorities and provide a blueprint for the city’s human services investments for the next five years.
+The Human Services Strategy identifies the city’s goals and priorities and provide a blueprint for the city’s human services investments for the next five years.
 The Human Services Strategy incorporates a five-year planning horizon to account for more rapidly changing community needs, shifting economic conditions, and the changing roles and resources of state and federal government and local partners.

 The purpose of the Human Services Strategy is to: